-our aim is for every pupil's attendance to be 100% unless there are exceptional or

-unavoidable reasons for absence.
-If you require any support with ensuring your child's
+Our aim is for every pupil's attendance to be 100% unless there are exceptional or unavoidable reasons for absence.
+If you require any support with ensuring your child's attendance, please contact [Insert name and contact details].

-attendance, please contact [Insert name and contact details].
+attendance, please con tact [Insert name and o contact details].

-have read the above information and wish to apply for leave of absence from school for:
+I have read the above in formation and wis sh to a apply for leave of ab senc e from school for:

-Child's Full Name: Class:
+Child's Full Name: Date of Birth: C class:

+/2 II /

-Parent/Carer Details ( please list all pa rents )
+Parent/Carer Details (p olease list all pa rents ·

 First Name: Surname:

-Date of Birth: Relationship to th ie
+Date of Birth: Relationship to th ne

-Address and postcode:
+Address and child:

+postcode:

 Telephone number:

 First Name: Surname:

 Date of Birth: Relationship to the child:

-Address and postcode:
+Address and postcode: Joine

 Telephone number:

-Siblings: Please prov
+Siblings: Please prov ide the name of any s siblings and the so hoo I that they attend

-Child's Full Name: Date of Birth: School:
+Child's Full Name: School:

 Details of the absence

-Date of First day of absence: Date of last day of absence: f
+Date of First day of absence: Date of last day of absence:

 Total Number of days absent: Expected date of return to school: